JacobFV/old-jacobfv.github.io/_posts/2021-10-9-full-stack-artificial-intelligence.md

 - Human feedback: How will we understand and communicate the system's performance?
 What should my iteration speed as the developer be?
 - Existing code: Do I know what's already been done?
 What should I do myself?
 - Human capital: What intelligence have others (developers, researchers, other thinkers) already contributed?
 Could this be a group effort?
 What motivational forces (free time, interest, project complexity and understandability) should be considered?

+I try to trackle these sprawling points in future posts.